gyrdym/ml_algo/README.md

             of classifier your data have to be [linearly separable](https://en.wikipedia.org/wiki/Linear_separability).

             - [LogisticRegressor.coordinate](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart).
             Not implemented yet.
-Logistic regression with coordinate ascent optimization of log-likelihood cost function.
-Coordinate ascent allows to do feature selection (aka `L1 regularization`) To use this kind of classifier your data have to be [linearly separable](https://en.wikipedia.org/wiki/Linear_separability).
+Logistic regression with coordinate descent optimization of negated log-likelihood cost function.
+Coordinate descent allows to do feature selection (aka `L1 regularization`) To use this kind of classifier your data have to be [linearly separable](https://en.wikipedia.org/wiki/Linear_separability).

         - ##### Softmax regression